ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

 How does it do that? **Using the DSL plugin**.
 (If you don't know what the plugin is, you should really read this article -> https://plugins.jenkins.io/job-dsl/)<br>

+The seed job will download the repository with the infrastructure code and provision the files within the folder `/jenkins-jobs`, by doing this wwe can have all our Jenkins jobs defined as code.

+To have an idea of what the seed job looks like, check out the [CASC configuration](https://github.com/ish-xyz/jenkins-aws-platform/blob/1/terraform/templates/jenkins-casc.yaml.tpl#L84).<br>

 **DEPLOYMENT**

 We now have a Jenkins AMI, a YAML file that will configure our Jenkins Master, a seed job that will create our pipelines for us, but how do we deploy all of this?<br>

-On this [demo](https://github.com/ish-xyz/jenkins-aws-platform/blob/1), I've used [Terraform](https://terraform.io), because I believe it's the best option to do IAC at the moment.<br>
+On this [demo](https://github.com/ish-xyz/jenkins-aws-platform/tree/1), I've used [Terraform](https://terraform.io), because I believe it's the best option to do IAC at the moment.<br>

 Via Terraform we're are going to deploy the whole infrastructure + CASC file.<br>